InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/17-scheduler/scheduler-cronexpression.rst

 ===============

 Schedule of job execution is defined as `CRON <https://en.wikipedia.org/wiki/Cron>`_ style expression .
 ``cron`` is a classical job scheduler in UNIX like OSes utilized to run periodical tasks.
 CRON expressions define schedule in calendar style.
-For instance, "at 8:00 each day from monday to friday" or "at 13:30 each month last friday".
+For instance, "at 8:00 each day from monday to friday" or "at 13:30 each last friday of month".
 CRON expressions is a powerful and simple tool which require not much of efforts to get accustomed to.

 CRON Expression Syntax